dmccreary/graph-algorithms/docs/glossary.md

 An algorithm used for traversing or searching a graph.
 It starts at the root and explores as far as possible along each branch before backtracking.
 Example: Used in solving puzzles such as mazes.

+ #### Deterministic Algorithm
+ A type of algorithm that, given a particular input, will **always** produce the same output with a predictable computation process.

+ In deterministic algorithms, each step and decision is specifically defined and does not involve any randomness or probability.
+The outcome and the state of the system at each stage of the algorithm are entirely predictable based on the input.

+ Deterministic algorithms also have a high degree of explainability compared to machine-learning models.

+**Example:** A common example of a deterministic algorithm is the [depth-first search](#depth-first-search-dfs) algorithm.

+See also: Machine Learning Model

 #### Dijkstra's Algorithm

 An algorithm that finds the shortest paths between nodes in a graph, which may represent, for example, road networks.
 It can be used for weighted graphs without negative weights.
 Example: Used in GPS devices to find the shortest driving route.